websockets/ws/doc/ws.md

 An event listener to be called when the connection is established.
 The listener receives an `OpenEvent` named "open".

+### websocket.pause()

+Pause the websocket causing it to stop emitting events.
+Some events can still be emitted after this is called, until all buffered data is consumed.
+This method is a noop if the ready state is `CONNECTING` or `CLOSED`.

 ### websocket.ping([data[, mask]][, callback])

 - `data` {Array|Number|Object|String|ArrayBuffer|Buffer|DataView|TypedArray} The